Help! It's my first time…

 - contact the Secretary immediately you realise you have a clash

-- let the adjudicator's steward know if you wish to change your ballot order
+- let the board steward know if you wish to change your ballot order

 - you will still be able to perform if you arrive late so long as you arrive before the adjudication starts